What the 2026 Budget Changes Mean for Property Prices, Investors, Buyers and Renters

 Rents are NOT expected to fall across the board.
 In fact, rent is expected to RISE in established suburbs with good amenities.

-So, this is how rents will play out:
+So, this is how rent prices could play out:

-supply of rental family-home with good amenities and fundamentals gets less, and rents will rise faster
+supply of rental family-home with good amenities and fundamentals gets less, and rent is likely to rise faster

 apartment rents depend heavily on new supply